greglobinski/gatsby-starter-kit-docs/src/content/docs/2.4___advanced-usage/index.md

   remotes/origin/zero
 ```

-You are ready to install dependencies and launch the web server.
+You are ready to install dependencies.

 ```shell
 yarn install
 ```

-After installation launch web server using the `gatsby develop` command.
+When installation ends launch the web server using the `gatsby develop` command.

 ```shell
 gatsby develop